We know that education is the key that opens doors to nearly limitless possibilities for young people.

 We have two mentoring programs that focus on Academic Success: Achievement Matters (grades 1-7) and Formal Mentorship (grades 8-12).
 Achievement Matters is designed for one-on-one or small groups with weekly check-in time for individual members.
 The check-in topics range from goal-setting and study skills to leadership and community service.
 Formal Mentorship is based on a one-on-one model, where each member meets regularly with their mentor for guidance to set and achieve their own academic and personal goals.

 The College Prep program consists of a number of workshops and classes that teach the critical components of college education, including scholarship opportunities, financial aid, test prep classes, and exposure to post-secondary options.
 Part of the College Prep program is an annual college tour for teens, which takes place each spring.
 The tour is designed to not only see college campuses, but to give our members the opportunity to meet college students and counselors that can answer their questions about college life, financial aid, registration, and more.
-Through College Prep, teens also receive financial support from the Club to help cover the costs of college applications and test fees.
+Through College Prep, Clubs also support youth in applying for financial aid and scholarships.

 Clubs are working to support members as they transition from elementary to middle school and from middle to high school.
 Supporting these two critical transitions can set youth on a path for success in a new environment.
 We host city-wide middle and high school fairs to expose youth and families to alternative school options.
 Clubs also provide a “Middle School Prep” Program before youth members enter 6th grade to prepare them for the year ahead.